deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 ## About That 30 Seconds

 I went looking for this in the docs and could not find it.
-The [EventBridge Scheduler quotas page](https://docs.aws.amazon.com/scheduler/latest/UserGuide/scheduler-quotas.html) covers number of schedules, API request rates, and invocation throughput.
+The <a href="https://docs.aws.amazon.com/scheduler/latest/UserGuide/scheduler-quotas.html" target="_blank" rel="noopener noreferrer">EventBridge Scheduler quotas page</a> covers number of schedules, API request rates, and invocation throughput.
 Nothing about how long Scheduler waits for a target to respond.

-The one timeout you _can_ configure is `MaximumEventAgeInSeconds` in the [retry policy](https://docs.aws.amazon.com/scheduler/latest/APIReference/API_Target.html).
+The one timeout you _can_ configure is `MaximumEventAgeInSeconds` in the <a href="https://docs.aws.amazon.com/scheduler/latest/APIReference/API_Target.html" target="_blank" rel="noopener noreferrer">retry policy</a>.
 That's the maximum age of an event across retries, not a per-call limit.
 Different thing.

 So treat ~30 seconds as an observed number, not a contract.
 In my opinion the safer bet is designing against "Scheduler will not wait long" rather than a specific value.